Ariana Grande urges fans to 'reject Donald Trump' - NewsBreak

 Related

-Trump news – live: Trump’s Twitter account reinstated after nearly two-year ban
+Trump news – live: Republicans rejoice after Trump’s account reinstated on Twitter

-Donald Trump’s Twitter account was reinstated early on Sunday after being banned for almost two years.New Twitter owner Elon Musk had held a survey on the platform earlier on Saturday and announced he would restore Mr Trump’s account after the majority voted in favour.Mr Trump’s influential Twitter page was suspended for inciting violence following the January 6 riots at the US Capitol.Shortly after the announcement, Mr Trump’s account reappeared on Twitter and all of his previous tweets also reappeared.
-It seems to have been restored with 0 followers and following 0 accounts, but within minutes the number of followers...
+After the former president’s account on Twitter was reinstated, Republicans are rejoicing even as Donald Trump has snubbed the social media platform.US Representative, Troy Nehls [R-Texas] shared the news on Twitter and wrote: “2023 is going to be great.
+2024 will be better.”Paul Gosar, a republican from Arizona also welcomed Mr Trump back to the platform and wrote: “He’s back.”Donald Trump’s Twitter account was reinstated early on Sunday after being banned for almost two years.New Twitter owner Elon Musk had held a survey on the platform earlier on Saturday and announced he would restore Mr Trump’s account after the...

 HuffPost